SriramPingali/Multi-Modal-Recommendation-System/README.md

 ![Data sample](Images/problem_statement.jpg)

 # Datasets
-- This task is based on an Enhanced version of [Movielens 100K Dataset](https://grouplens.org/datasets/movielens/100k/).
+- This task is based on an Enhanced version of [Movielens 100K Dataset](https://grouplens.org/datasets/movielens/100k/), found [here](https://drive.google.com/file/d/1M2kSQdOo-J1gd_mNgNPOljcb4x3419qY/view?usp=sharing).
 - The traditional dataset simply provides numerical data (Users * Movies ratings from 1 to 5).
 - We however have scraped the web for the textual summaries (IMDb), video trailers (YouTube), Meta data (Directors, Cast, Rating, Duration etc)
 - We have generated our own embeddings for each modality through methods mentioned in the paper.